abuiles/ember-101/hands-on.md

 ~~~~~~~~

 Again, because our model is a collection and it has the property
-**length** when can just reference it in the template and it is
+**length**, then can just reference it in the template and it is
 **proxied** to the controller model.

-T> For the curious, the **ArrayController** extends from [Ember.ArrayProxy](http://emberjs.com/api/classes/Ember.ArrayProxy.html) which allows to forward all requests to the object enclosed in the proxy.
+T> For the curious, the **ArrayController** extends from [Ember.ArrayProxy](http://emberjs.com/api/classes/Ember.ArrayProxy.html), which allows it to forward all requests to the object enclosed in the proxy.

 ## Adding a new friend

-We are now able to see the friends who have borrowed things from us,
+We are now able to see which friends have borrowed things from us,
-but we don't have a way to add new ones.
-The next step would be
+but we don't have a way to add new friends.
+The next step is to
-building support for adding a new friend.
+build support for adding a new friend.

-To do this we'll need a **Friends New Route** under the resource friends which
+To do this we'll need a **Friends New Route** under the resource friends, which
 will handle the URL **http://localhost:4200/friends/new**.

-T> By convention the URL for adding a new resource is **/resource_name/new**,
+T> By convention, the URL for adding a new resource is **/resource_name/new**.
+For
-editing **/resource_name/:resource_id/edit** and showing **/resource/:resource_id**.
+editing a resource, use **/resource_name/:resource_id/edit** and for showing a resource, use **/resource/:resource_id**.

-To add the new route run the **Route** generator with the parameters **friends/new**:
+To add the new route, run the **Route** generator with the parameters **friends/new**:

 ~~~~~~~~
 $ ember g route friends/new